agx540/complexK8/docker-kubernetes.md

 ![multistep build](img/2020-03-10-11-25-21.png)

-## Continous Integration and Deployment with AWS
+## Continous Integration and Deployment with AWS and SINGLE CONTAINER

 1. write some code
 2. push it to github